 - What type of tone I’ve used?
 Is it formal or casual?
 Does it match my buying persona?

-Think about the type of videos you use as well, and discover whether they are relevant for your audience or not.
+Additionally, consider the type of videos you produce.
+Determine whether they are relevant for your audience or not to ensure they reflect your brand voice consistently.

 5 Brand Voice Examples To Get Inspired By